The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Story

 "Starman" sees Ziggy bringing a message of hope to Earth's youth through the radio, salvation by an alien 'Starman', told from the point of view of one of the youths who hears Ziggy.
 "Lady Stardust" presents an unfinished tale with what Doggett states as "no hint at a denouement beyond a vague air of melancholy".
 Ziggy is recalled by the audience using both 'he' and 'she' pronouns, showing a lack of gender distinction.
 Ziggy then looks at himself through a mirror, pondering what it would be like to make it "as a rock 'n' roll star" and if it would all be "worthwhile" ("Star").
 In "Hang On to Yourself", Ziggy is put in front of the crowd.
 The track emphasises the metaphor that rock music goes from sex to fulfilment and back to sex again; Ziggy plans to abandon the sexual climax for a chance at stardom, which ultimately leads to his downfall.

 "Ziggy Stardust" is the central piece of the narrative, presenting a complete "birth-to-death chronology" of Ziggy.
-He is described as a "well-hung, snow white-tanned, left-hand guitar-playing man" who rises to fame with his backing band the Spiders from Mars.
-However, he lets his ego take control of him, effectively alienating his fans and losing his bandmates.
+He is described as a "well-hung, snow white-tanned, left-hand guitar-playing man" who rises to fame with his backing band the Spiders from Mars, but he lets his ego take control of him, effectively alienating his fans and losing his bandmates.
 Unlike "Lady Stardust", "Ziggy Stardust" shows the character's rise and fall in a very human manner.
 O'Leary notes that the song's narrator is not definitive: it could be an audience member retrospectively discussing Ziggy, it could be one of the Spiders or even the "dissociated memories" of Ziggy himself.
 After his fall from grace, Ziggy is described by Pegg as "a hollow figure caught in the headlights of braking cars as he stumbles across the road."
 Rather than dying in blood, Ziggy cries to the audience ("Rock 'n' Roll Suicide"), requesting they "give him their hands" because they are "wonderful" before perishing on stage.